Fox Hill, Off Bradford Road, Bath

-Property SummaryThis impressive semi-detached property is available immediately and offers six double bedrooms, two reception rooms, kitchen, three bathrooms, a large driveway and workshop/garage.
-Newly decorated and carpeted throughout in neutral colours, this property offers an abundance of space in a desirable family area.
+Property SummaryThis newly decorated large semi-detached property offers six double bedrooms, two reception rooms, kitchen, three bathrooms, a large driveway and workshop/garage.
+Benefiting from brand new carpets throughout, this property offers an abundance of space in a desirable family area.

-Madison Oakley are proud to be marketing a lovely large six bedroom property just off of Combe Down.
+Madison Oakley are pleased to bring to the market a lovely large six bedroom property just off of Combe Down in Bath.

-The property has been newly decorated and carpeted throughout in neutral colours.
-There is an abundance of space and you are close to local amenities, schools and a short drive away to the local countryside area of Monkton Combe.
+This property has been newly decorated and carpeted throughout in neutral colours.
+There is an abundance of space and you are conveniently located to local amenities, schools and a short drive away to the local countryside area of Monkton Combe.